2sic/2sxc-docs/2sxc Docs Generator/specs/cms/templates-token.md

 ---
-uid: Specs.Cms.Templates.Token
+uid: Basics.App.Templates.Token
 ---
 # Token Templates

 Token Templates will generate HTML - often based on the data a editor entered, and/or which was provided from the App.

 > [!NOTE]
-> The [View](xref:Specs.Cms.Views) determines which template file is being loaded.
+> The [View](xref:Basics.App.Views) determines which template file is being loaded.

 > [!TIP]
 > Token templates are by far not as powerful as [Razor Templates](xref:NetCode.Razor.Index).
 We always recommend Razor.